Multi Jet Fusion vs Selective Laser Sintering

 Painting: A professional spray-painting system can add additional colors.
 Various colors are available, but artwork can be intricate with complex geometries.

-Dyeing: Submerging the part in water mixed with dye changes the color.
+Dyeing: The color is changed by submerging the part in water mixed with dye.
 This process is ideal for parts with complex geometries, as the dye can easily reach the entire surface area.

 Smoothing: A chemical reaction results in a very smooth surface.